 More evidence of the latter can be found in this article published in Social Science and Medicine.
 Researchers discovered a link between emotional well-bring and C-Reactive Protein (CRP), an inflammatory biomarker linked to cardiovascular and other diseases.
 Specifically, emotional well-being and life satisfaction significantly affect CRP—low life satisfaction led to chronically elevated CRP levels— even after the researchers controlled for demographics and depression.

 Five other non-diet related tips you likely aren’t aware of to help you reduce chronic inflammation include:

 There’s an actual condition of being chronically dehydrated.
 Many people suffer from it and don’t know it.

 Without enough water, your detoxification systems can’t work effectively, so you wind up with toxins in your body, meaning your immune system has to work overtime to flush out the toxins and the inflammatory response in your body never gets to shut off.

-What do you mean bad breathing?
+What do you mean breathe better?

 Physical fitness helps decrease inflammation—as your body’s muscles and joints become healthier—but too much exercise can backfire and lead to more inflammation than is healthy.